hurryclear/yummy-spicy/README.md

 - Step 1: check if this shopping cart exists
 - Step 2: check if it is dish or setmeal

+### List/Show shopping cart

+- show the shopping cart by userId
+-

 # Redis

 - in-memory storage